isan0786/LeetCode/README.md

 ## How to Use
 - Each topic directory contains solutions to corresponding problems.
-- Solutions are provided in various programming languages such as SQL, Python, Java, etc., depending on the problem requirements.
+- Solutions are provided in programming languages in SQL or Python, depending on the problem requirements.
 - Simply navigate through the directories to find the problem you're interested in and its respective solution.

 ## Contribution